Greensboro, NC, Massage Therapy Programs

 Aspiring massage therapists can learn the skills of the trade at several schools in the Greensboro, NC, area.
 Read about two schools that prepare students for licensure through coursework and hands-on training, which is required to practice massage therapy in several states.
 Located at the beginning of the article is a table comparing important school statistics.

-- Davidson County Community College, which is 28.7 miles from downtown Greensboro, offers a therapeutic massage diploma program and a therapeutic massage associate's degree program.
+- Davidson County Community College, which is 21.8 miles from downtown Greensboro, offers a therapeutic massage diploma program and a therapeutic massage associate degree program.

-- Located 31.2 miles from downtown Greensboro, Forsyth Technical Community College offers a diploma in therapeutic massage or an associate's degree in therapeutic massage, as well as two massage practitioner programs.
+- Located 30.5 miles from downtown Greensboro, Forsyth Technical Community College offers a diploma in therapeutic massage and an associate degree in therapeutic massage, as well as two massage practitioner programs.

 Find schools that offer these popular programs